GNNBleed: Inference Attacks to Unveil Private Edges in Graphs with Realistic Access to GNN Models: Evaluation

-Our $INF2$ attack demonstrates both greater consistency and superior performance when compared to $LTA$ and $INF1$.
-It achieves good performance when evaluated against GCN and GIN (F1 score surpassing 0.8 and AUC surpassing 0.95) and maintains its effectiveness when tested with GAT (F1 score around 0.8 and AUC surpassing 0.95).
-Importantly, even though the F1 scores of the $INF2$ attack aren't consistently better than $LTA$, the AUC scores exceed the latter in most cases.
-This suggests that $INF2$ possesses superior overall discriminative power.
-However, it's worth noting that the way we define the threshold may not fully maximize its potential.
+Our $INF\text{--}DIR$ attack demonstrates greater consistency and superior performance than LTA and IIA.
+It performs well when evaluated against GCN and GIN (F1-score surpassing 0.8 and AUC surpassing 0.95) and maintains its effectiveness when tested with GAT (F1-score around 0.8 and AUC surpassing 0.95).
+These results highlight the potential of investigating the pattern of output changes.

-The $INF3$ attack consistently outperforms other attacks regardless of the model architecture or dataset.
-It steadily achieves F1 scores above $0.8$, often exceeding $0.9$ in multiple instances.
-Similarly, its AUC score reaches up to $0.99$ in a substantial majority of testing scenarios.
-This robust performance is largely credited to its strategic neutralization of weight impacts.
-By utilizing an anchor node, the $INF3$ attack significantly diminishes the weight's influence during the process, placing principal emphasis on distance as the predominant factor affecting influence.
-This result demonstrates that, $INF3$'s utilization of anchor node is more effective than $INF2$.
-The similar AUC scores achieved by both $LTA$ and $INF3$ when evaluated against models such as GCN provide strong evidence of the effectiveness of our attack.
-Despite the fact that $LTA$ necessitates access to all model outputs and designed specifically for GCN, $INF3$ is still able to achieve comparable performance in terms of AUC.
-This underscores the robustness and competitive nature of our $INF3$ attack.